 Quick gluten-free buckwheat flour wrap (5 main ingredients) that is perfect for healthy lunch or as a comforting weeknight dinner!

 However, sometimes I’m craving something more comforting.
-Somehow all the wraps I can buy from the store makes me a belly ache.
+Therefore, somehow all the wraps I can buy from the store makes me a belly ache.
 My digestive system is just moody.
 Annoying.
 I know.
 That’s why my only solution was to find a great alternative.

 Why buckwheat?
 It’s one of the healthiest gluten-free ingredients.
 Even though some people say it’s a grain, it is a SEED.
 That’s why many people who are sensitive to grains can still enjoy buckwheat.
-My body is quite sensitive to all the grains, but buckwheat works perfectly for me!
-Even oats make me bloated, but some grains that are considered as seeds (such as quinoa, millet, and buckwheat) are suitable for me!
+My body is quite sensitive to all the grains.
+Still, buckwheat works perfectly for me!
+Therefore, even oats make me bloated, but some grains that are considered as seeds (such as quinoa, millet, and buckwheat) are suitable for me!

 3 medium wraps